openhab/openhabian/docs/openhabian.md

 #### Admin key

 Make the `adminkeyurl` point to an URL to contain a public SSH key.
-This will be included with your administration user's `.ssh/authorized_keys` and the openHAB console so the admin user (yourself, usually) can login after installation.
+This will be included with your administration user's `.ssh/authorized_keys` and the openHAB console so the admin user (yourself, usually) can login right after installation  without a password.
+This helps with automating deployments.

 #### Wi-Fi based setup notes